 - Fold the dough over like you're making a calzone and press down around the edges to start to seal them shut.

 - Finish sealing the edges either by crimping the dough with the back of a fork or your fingers, or by folding it over on itself as you work your way down the edge.

 - Dock the dough with a fork.
 Pierce all the way through to the bottom and over the entire surface of the filled part of the dough.
 After you fully dock the dough, gently pat the surface to make sure that all the air bubbles have been pressed out.

 - Brush the surface of each loaf with a light layer of eggwash.

 - Sprinkle each loaf with a teaspoon of sesame seeds.

 - Let the loaves sit for 10 minutes.

-- Bake for about 30 minutes, until the surfaces are golden brown and the loaves have puffed up and cooked through.
+- Bake for about 25 to 30 minutes, until the surfaces are golden brown and the loaves have puffed up and cooked through.

 - Let the loaves cool for at least 30 minutes before slicing.
 To cut traditionally, follow the pattern pictured above.
 First slice it into about 5 pieces vertically, and then cut each vertical piece in half diagonally, so that you end up with a bunch of trapezoids (and a few triangles toward the ends).
 Or you can cut it up however you'd like, if you don't want to go the traditional route.